On the allocation of multiple divisible assets to players with different utilities: Extension to assets

+The Talmud\footnote{The rules in the TAL-family \cite{moreno2006} extends the Talumd rule by using a parameter of $\theta\in\left[0,1\right]$; i.e., nobody gets more than a fraction $\theta$ of his claim if the asset value to divide is less than $\theta$ times of the aggregate claim, and nobody gets less than a fraction $\theta$ of his claim if the asset value to divide is larger than $\theta$ times the aggregate claim.
+The extension of the Talmud rule to the multi-asset bargaining problem can be easily extended to the TAL-family rules.} rule can be interpreted as a composition of the constrained equal awards rule and the constrained equal losses rule.
+In the Talmud rule no creditor gets more than half of his claim if the asset value is less than half of the aggregate claim and nobody gets less than half of his claim if the asset value exceeds half of the aggregate claim.

+We now modify the bankruptcy solution and apply it to the bargaining problem.
+Let us adopt the following modification: \begin{itemize} \item The total utility that a player $n$ claims is $I_n(\bm{S}_d,\bm{d},\bm{A_n})$, and without an agreement he gets $d_n$.
+Therefore, the negotiation is only on the surplus $c_n=I_n(\bm{S}_d,\bm{A})-d_n$.
+For simplicity of notation, we use $I_n$ to denote $I_n(\bm{S_d,d,A_n})$, and $D$ for $\sum_{n=1}^Nd_n$. \item The value of $I_n$ is obtained by solving the optimization problem in (\ref{RIPeq}). \item In contrast to the bankruptcy problem, there is no single asset with a value of $E$ that has to be divided between the players.
+Here, each player claims the all assets.
+The solution will be on the {P}areto frontier of set $\bm{S}$.
+Therefore, the CD rule for the bargaining problem between players $i$ and $j$ is $CD(c_i, c_j, E_{i,j})=(s_i, s_j)$, $E_{i,j}=s_i+s_j$, and $\bm{s} \in {\partial \bm{S}}$. \end{itemize}

-The extension of the Aumann Bargaining solution to the multi-commodity case is based on a binary search of a Pareto optimal allocation that satisfies the CG rule and the RIP rule.
-With no loss of generality, assume that the players are ranked such that $u_n \leq u_p$, implies that $n \leq p, \forall n,p$.
-The CG rule defines $2N+1$ levels, $L_n$ (see Figure \ref{aumann1_fig}), where each level corresponds to a point in the utility space, $\cal{R}^{NK}$ that can be either inside set $\bm{S_d}\in\cal{R}^{NK}$ or outside.
-The bargaining solution has to be on the {P}areto frontier of the utility space, and defines a unique water level $L$.
+The extension of the Talmud rule solution to the multi-asset case is based on a binary search of a {P}areto optimal allocation that satisfies the CD rule and the RIP rule.
+The CD rule defines $2N+1$ levels, $L_n$ (see Figure \ref{aumann1_fig}), where each level corresponds to a point in $\mathbb{R}^N$, that can be either inside the set $\bm{V}\subset \mathbb{R}^N $ or outside the set.
+The bargaining solution has to be on the {P}areto frontier of the total utility space, and defines a unique water level $L$.
+The